ronaldngounou/ronaldngounou/README.md

 ### Hi there 👋

-- 🔭 I research compact convolution transformers and reinforcement learning.
-  - I was a previous intern at Apple Inc in the Summer 2024.

 - 🏢 I'm a computer science master's student at the University of the District of Columbia.
+  -  🔭 My research areas revolve around compact convolution transformers and reinforcement learning.

 - 🧑‍🎓 I’m currently contributing to [The Algorithm - Python Open Source](https://github.com/TheAlgorithms) and building personal projects.